SrushtiMD/project30-d/Data Exploration/README.md

 # Data Exploration using SQL

-This project involved exploring and analyzing data related to the Covid-19 pandemic.
-We used SQL queries on Microsoft SQL Server Management Studio (SSMS) to explore the data and gain insights into how the virus has spread across the world.
-The queries used in this project are provided below.
+In this project, we explored COVID-19 data to gain insights into the impact of the pandemic on different countries, continents, and the world as a whole.
+We used SQL queries to extract data from two tables, CovidDeaths and CovidVaccination, stored in a SQL Server Management Studio (SSMS) database.

+### Data Sources
+Unordered Lists:
+CovidDeaths: This table contains data related to COVID-19 cases and deaths, such as the total number of cases and deaths, new cases and deaths, location, and date.

+CovidVaccination: This table contains data related to COVID-19 vaccinations, such as the total number of vaccinations, new vaccinations, location, and date.

 ### Queries